World Trade Center controlled demolition conspiracy theories: History

-The Controlled demolition conspiracy theories were first suggested in September 2001.
+The controlled demolition conspiracy theories were first suggested in September 2001.
 Eric Hufschmid's book, Painful Questions: An Analysis of the September 11th Attack, in which the controlled demolition theory is explicitly advocated, was published in September 2002.
 David Ray Griffin and Steven E. Jones are the best known advocates of the theory.
 Griffin's book The New Pearl Harbor, published in 2004, has become a reference work for the 9/11 Truth movement.
 In the same year, Griffin published the book The 9/11 Commission Report: Omissions and Distortions, in which he argues that flaws in the commission's report amounts to a cover-up by government officials and says that the Bush administration was complicit in the 9/11 attacks.

 Steven E. Jones has been another voice of the proponents of demolition theories.
 In 2006, he published the paper "Why Indeed Did the WTC Buildings Completely Collapse?".
 On September 7, 2006, Brigham Young University placed Jones on paid leave citing the "increasingly speculative and accusatory nature" of his statements, pending an official review of his actions.
 Six weeks later, Jones retired from the university.
 The structural engineering faculty at the university issued a statement which said that they "do not support the hypotheses of Professor Jones".

 In its final report, NIST stated that it "found no corroborating evidence for alternative hypotheses suggesting that the WTC towers were brought down by controlled demolition using explosives planted prior to Sept.
 11, 2001.
 NIST also did not find any evidence that missiles were fired at or hit the towers.
-Instead, photographs and videos from several angles clearly show that the collapse initiated at the fire and impact floors and that the collapse progressed from the initiating floors downward until the dust clouds obscured the view" and posted a FAQ about related issues on its website in August 2006.
+Instead, photographs and videos from several angles clearly show that the collapse initiated at the fire and impact floors and that the collapse progressed from the initiating floors downward until the dust clouds obscured the view" and posted an FAQ about related issues on its website in August 2006.
 Allegations of controlled demolition have been found to be devoid of scientific merit by mainstream engineering scholarship.
 The magazine Popular Mechanics also found the theories lacked scientific support in its special report "Debunking the 9/11 Myths".